damog/blog/source/_posts/call-for-gathering-of-the-indigenous-people-of-the-americas.md

-Title: Call for Gathering of the Indigenous People of the Americas
+title: "Call for Gathering of the Indigenous People of the Americas"
 Date: 2007-06-15 22:24:56
 Tags:
 ---